rust-lang/this-week-in-rust/README.md

 If a set of related links is published (e.g. from a large Rust conference), the editors may choose to invent a new category just for that issue.

+## Call for Participation guidelines

+The Call for Participation section covers both projects looking for contributors and events recruiting speakers.

+### CFP - Projects

+The project section will include good issues for someone looking to get into Rust, or for someone who wants to find a new project to contribute to.
+Guidelines:

+* Ensure that your project has at least one [Open Source Initiative](https://opensource.org/)-approved license.
+* Ensure that the issue tracker for your project is publicly accessible.
+* Create a new issue in your issue tracker and clearly describe the task, and include the difficulty level (easy/medium/hard/tedious), either as a tag/label or somewhere in the title/description.
+* Include a link to your contribution guidelines in the task, and call out any specific requirements for contributors (e.g., copyright waiver).
+* The issue will be omitted if it has been completed and/or closed since it was submitted to the forums.

+### CFP - Speakers

+The speakers section will include CFPs links for events that either heavily feature Rust content, or have a specific Rust track.
+It's not appropriate for general tech conferences, unless there is a large enough coding or Rust section to appeal to the TWiR audience.

+Generally speaking (excepting the rolling 30 day window), if it would be listed in the Events section of TWiR, it will be right for this section as well.

 # Publishing

 The editors have a detailed guide for publishing that is stored elsewhere, but this content is retained here as well.